South West Hub Governance Board

 SW Hub Board members

-The AST Board has appointed the following members to the SW Hub Board:
+The following AST Trustees are members of the SW Hub Board:

 Dr Molly Warrington (Chair)

 Molly Warrington is a Director of Avanti Schools Trust and until recently was Chair of the Standards Committee.
 Until retiring in 2015 Molly was a Senior Lecturer in the Department of Geography at the University of Cambridge and Director of Studies in Geography at King’s College.
 The main focus of her research was on gender and education, including co-directing a large-scale, 4-year, government-funded project exploring strategies addressing gender and achievement.
 Molly is currently organising an action research project with Avanti teachers, looking at both gender and the value of yoga in the curriculum.

 Nitesh Gor is Chief Executive of Avanti Schools Trust.
 His previous experience encompasses CEO and director roles across the exploration and investment banking industries and a broad business strategy background gained as a result of working for two leading management consultancies.
 He is a published author.
 Nitesh has an MBA from London Business School and an undergraduate degree from the University of London.
 He is a Deputy Lieutenant with the Greater London Lieutenancy and was awarded an OBE in the Queen’s Birthday Honours List of 2018 for Services to Education.